COURSE TITLE:

 Assignment #9: Keep A Journal

-Assignment #10: Share An Experience
+Assignment #10: Share A School Experience

 Assignment #11: Lesson Plan